philipturner/metal-flash-attention/README.md

 - Support mixed precision.
 - Optimize performance on M3.
 - Test problems where the attention matrix is not a square.
+- Support a dense mask that safely handles unaligned matrix edges.